Medically reviewed on Nov 15, 2018

 • Discuss specific use of vaccine and side effects with caregiver as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience irritability, rhinorrhea, lack of appetite, abnormal crying, or pharyngitis.
-Have caregiver report immediately to prescriber ear pain, wheezing, cough, blood in stool, severe diarrhea, vomiting, abdominal pain, or signs of Kawasaki disease (high fever, rash, red eyes or mouth, swollen glands, or swelling in the arms or legs) (HCAHPS).
+• Patient may experience irritability, rhinorrhea, lack of appetite, vomiting, abnormal crying, diarrhea, or pharyngitis.
+Have caregiver report immediately to prescriber ear pain, wheezing, cough, signs of bowel problems (black, tarry, or bloody stools; fever; mucus in stools; vomiting; vomiting blood; severe abdominal pain; constipation; or diarrhea), or signs of Kawasaki disease (high fever, rash, red eyes or mouth, swollen glands, or swelling in the arms or legs) (HCAHPS).

 • Educate caregiver about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Caregiver should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - Rotavirus vaccine Side Effects

 - En Español

 - Drug class: viral vaccines